Finding Legal Help

-National Association of Indian Legal Services (Wisconsin Judicare, Inc. Indian Law Office)
+National Indian Legal Services (Wisconsin Judicare, Inc. Indian Law Office)

-An Internet directory of Indian Law Clinics does not exist, so clinics are listed below.
-These organizations are associated with university law schools; therefore, descriptions are often written with the "prospective student" in mind.
-If a clinic is missing from the list, please alert the library.
+These organizations are associated with university law schools; descriptions are often written for the prospective student.
+Contact the law clinic to learn more about available services.
+If a clinic is missing from the list, please contact us.

-Arizona: Indigenous Peoples Law and Policy Program, Advocacy and Clinical Projects
+Arizona: Indigenous Peoples Law and Policy Program, University of Arizona

-and Sandra Day O'Connor College of Law at Arizona State University Indian Legal Clinic
+Indian Legal Clinic, Sandra Day O'Connor College of Law, Arizona State University

 California: UCLA American Indian Studies Center